-Bartenders Tell Us The Best Rums To Drink While Stuck At Home
+We Asked Bartenders For The Best Rums To Drink While Stuck At Home

 Ben Schiller, beverage director at RPM Restaurants in Chicago

 El Dorado 12 Year.
 It’s an extremely versatile rum of the utmost quality.
 It works in a variety of cocktails and is great over ice as well.
-It is very crowd friendly as well, so I were to run across anyone on the island, I’m sure we’d become fast friends with a bottle or two of El Dorado laying around.

 Writer’s Picks: The Real McCoy 12 Year